Stress Management Methods

 How can you develop a plan for stressful situations?

 Nevertheless, people adapt to problems and scenarios.
 What permits them to do?
-It entails a continuing process which needs effort and time and engages people, resilience.
+It entails a continuous process which needs effort and time and engages people, resilience.

 Resilience is the means of changing well in the face of adversity, trauma, tragedy, risks or sources including relationship and family issues, health issues that are severe or financial and workplace woes.
 This means “bouncing back” from challenging experiences.